What is the minimum auto insurance coverage that I have to sign up for?

 Drivers in Florida, meanwhile, require just $10,000 in property damage liability per accident and $10,000 in personal injury protection.

-In other words, the minimum liability coverage that you have to sign up for varies considerably across states.
+In other words, the liability insurance requirements vary considerably across states.

 Compare over 200 auto insurance companies at once!